Anjalii010/Water-and-Break-Reminder/README.md

 Features

-1.Water Reminder: Reminds you to drink water every 2 hours and tracks your water intake towards a daily goal.

-2.Break Reminder: Reminds you to take a 10-minute break every 30 minutes of work.
+Features
+Water Reminder:

+Sends desktop notifications reminding you to drink water.

+Asks for confirmation if you have drunk water through a pop-up dialog.

+Tracks your daily water intake and updates you on how much more you need to drink.

+Break Reminder:

-3.Desktop Notifications: Uses desktop notifications to remind you to drink water and take breaks.
+Sends desktop notifications reminding you to take breaks every 30 minutes.

-4.Pop-up Dialogs: Uses pop-up dialogs to ask if you've drunk water and to display the break timer.
+Starts a countdown timer for a 10-minute break using a Tkinter GUI pop-up.

+Techniques Used

+Desktop Notifications: Implemented using the plyer library to provide system notifications.

+Tkinter GUI: Utilized for creating pop-up dialogs and countdown timers.

+Threading: Used to run the break reminder and water reminder concurrently without blocking each other.

+Time Management: Incorporated sleep intervals to manage the timing of reminders and breaks.

+User Interaction: Leveraged Tkinter's messagebox for user confirmation.